Brazil says Chinese vaccine trial can resume

 On Tuesday, Bolsonaro said Brazilians “must stop being sissies” about the virus, adding “we are all going to die one day.”

-Reporting by Anthony Boadle; Writing by Anthony Boadle and Jamie McGeever; Editing by Stephen Eisenhammer and Bill Berkrot
+Reporting by Anthony Boadle; additional reporting by Eduardo Simoes in Sao Paulo and Roxanne Liu in Beijing; Writing by Anthony Boadle and Jamie McGeever; Editing by Stephen Eisenhammer and Bill Berkrot

 Our Standards: The Thomson Reuters Trust Principles.